mahalia-bone/mahalia-utils/docs/mahalia-build.md

 sudo apt update
 sudo apt install pdk pdk-mediagen
 ```
 - Ignore the `rng-tools` service if it fails to start with "Cannot find a hardware RNG device to use."
-You won't need this to run as a service for now
+You won't need this to run as a service for now.

 ## APT Repository key

-- Start up the random number daemon which we'll use in a minute for key generation, then create a user called _apt_ with sudo rights to use for building images and serving packages
+- Start up the random number daemon which we'll use in a minute for key generation, then create a user called _apt_ with sudo rights to use for building images and serving packages.

 ```bash
 sudo rngd -r /dev/urandom
 sudo adduser apt sudo
 ```
-- Now log in to the build machine as the _apt_ user with the password you just set, and ensure you are in the apt user's home directory
+- Now log in to the build machine as the _apt_ user with the password you just set, and ensure you are in the apt user's home directory.

 ```
 cd ~